topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 touch released.
 ```
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
 When the script is terminated, GPIO88 will be automatically unexported and cleaned up.

 **Note**: GPIO88 is used here as an example.
-You may use any available GPIO pin on the D3-G board based on the 40-pin header pinout.
+You may use any available GPIO pin on the TOPST D3-G board based on the 40-pin header pinout.
-Be sure to refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.
+Refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.

 <br/><br/><br/>

 ### 7.1.4 Vibration Detection Sensor
-A vibration sensor can be used to detect physical shocks or vibrations and output a digital input signal via GPIO.
+A vibration sensor can be used to detect physical shocks or vibrations and output a digital input signal through GPIO.
-This section demonstrates how to connect and detect input from a basic vibration sensor module using the D3-G board.
+This section demonstrates how to connect and detect input from a basic vibration sensor module using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements

 - TOPST D3-G board (x1)
 - Vibration Detection Sensor (x1)
-- female to female jumper wire (x4)
+- Female to female jumper wire (x4)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)